DejunJackson/TimeConverter/README.md

 1. Download folder

-2. Open downloaded folder in an IDE
+2. Open downloaded folder in an IDE like atom or VScode

 3. Copy and paste full path of the index.html file into a web browser